MicrosoftDocs/customer-voice/fp-docs/send-survey-email.md

 ## Insert survey link

 The survey link is added to your email message by default.
-To insert the survey link in a different location in your email message, place the cursor at the required location, and select **Insert survey link**.
-You can also select text, and then select **Insert survey link** to display that text as the survey link.
+To insert the survey link in a different location in your email message, place the cursor at the required location, and select **Insert** > **Survey link**.
+You can also select text, and then select **Insert** > **Survey link** to display that text as the survey link.

 ## Unsubscribe from a survey

 You can configure your email message to include a link that allows a respondent to unsubscribe from the survey.
-To insert the unsubscribe link in the email message, place the cursor at the required location, and then select **Insert unsubscribe link**.
-You can also select text, and then select **Insert unsubscribe link** to display that text as the unsubscribe link.
+To insert the unsubscribe link in the email message, place the cursor at the required location, and then select **Insert** > **Unsubscribe link**.
+You can also select text, and then select **Insert** > **Unsubscribe link** to display that text as the unsubscribe link.
 By default, the unsubscribe link is added to all email message templates.

 ## Personalize an email